 Wireless cards are small radios that have WiFi protocols to communicate to other wireless devices such as a router.

-Below are some common wireless problems with Windows laptops along with the steps to fix them.
+Below are some common wireless problems with Windows 10 and laptops, along with the steps to fix them.

 - Be Sure WiFi is Enabled In Windows

 - Be Sure Wireless is Enabled in BIOS